Am1rArsalan/fe-kg/README.md

 ### Styling

 - **Tailwind CSS**: The application uses Tailwind CSS for styling.
-This is the first time Tailwind has been used in this project, keeping the UI simple and clean.
+This is the first time Tailwind has been used by me in this project, keeping the UI simple and clean.

 ### GraphQL Integration